ibuder/metamooc/README.md

         password = '12345'

 3. Now you should run the scripts scrape_coursera.py and scrape_coursetalk.py.
+These will populate the database.
+Note that scrape_coursetalk.py has several hardcodes that depend on the structure of the Coursetalk website and the number of search result pages.
+4. Run flask_app.py; this will attempt to start a web server on port 8888.
+Visitors will see a form in which they can enter numerical preferences for different course features (e.g. difficulty).
+Note that the python web server is not designed for high traffic/production; see the Flask documentation for how to serve the app with a production server.